-- (Co-author) Panczak, R, et al. (2013) Incidence and risk factors of homicide-suicide in Swiss households: National Cohort Study, Support Care Cancer.
+- (Co-author) Panczak, R, et al. (2013) Incidence and risk factors of homicide-suicide in Swiss households: National Cohort Study, PLoS One.

-- (Co-author) Benedetti, D, et al. (2012) International palliative care experts’ view on phenomena indicating the last hours and days of life, PLoS One 8:1.
+- (Co-author) Benedetti, D, et al. (2012) International palliative care experts’ view on phenomena indicating the last hours and days of life, Support Care Cancer, 8:1.